-- Authentication Required - This setting prevents people without d-e.org Zoom accounts from joining your meeting.
-We will be requiring this setting on all MS and US teacher accounts.
+Authentication Required - This setting prevents people without d-e.org Zoom accounts from joining your meeting.
+Sometimes this settings is required on teacher accounts.

-- Password Required - This setting requires a password to be entered before someone can join a Zoom meeting.
-We will be requiring this setting on all LS teacher accounts and anyone else who needs to host Zoom meetings with people outside of D-E.
+Password Required - This setting requires a password to be entered before someone can join a Zoom meeting.
+Sometimes this setting is required for staff who need to host Zoom meetings with people outside of D-E.

-- Waiting Room - This is a holding area for participants before they enter a Zoom meeting.
+Waiting Room - This is a holding area for participants before they enter a Zoom meeting.
 When enabled, people wait here and can't see or communicate with any other participants.
-For Lower School teachers, we will be requiring the waiting room feature.
-For MS and US teachers, whose meetings will already require d-e.org authentication, we will be setting this as the default, but allowing teachers to change it.

 Note that with the waiting room feature enabled, teachers will need to keep an eye on the "manage participants" list.
 If someone arrives late to class, she or he will remain in the waiting room until the teacher admits them.
 See below for how to manage participants in the waiting room.